 And, if a donor clicks on a video, schedule an email or post that includes a video — the donor is indicating how they are accessing information.
 Use it to drive the journey.
 And don’t let up.
 Remind donors consistently of the impact they’ve helped make thanks to their gift.

 Journey-based marketing makes better use of data and automation to drive a more productive reinstatement strategy for valuable audiences.
 Utilizing new innovations in technology and leveraging user behaviors helps reduce the “churn and burn” many organizations suffer when they try to apply a “one size fits all” strategy to valuable donors.
-To learn how you can reactivate your donors with journeys, contact a Causemo expert.
+Learn more about how Causemo runs Journey-based marketing campaigns.